Give 'em a brake

 We ask all drivers in work zones to:

-- Slow down – drive the posted speeds, they're there for your safety.
+- Slow Down – drive the posted speeds, they’re there for your safety.

-- Stay calm – expect delays, leave early or take an alternate route if possible; no meeting or appointment is worth risking someone's life.
+- Stay Calm – expect delays, leave early or take an alternate route if possible; no meeting or appointment is worth risking someone’s life.

 Work zone safety video

-More about about roadway safety via this video.
+More about roadway safety via this video.

-Carry chains, practice before leaving
+Carry chains, practice installing them.